-In this fifth article as part of the Robotic Process Automation (RPA) Implementation Lifecycle article series, continuing our focus on the Design phase we will discuss the topic of selecting the technology interface for RPA as either the User Interface (UI) or the Application Programming Interface (API)
+In this instalment of the RPA Implementation Lifecycle article series, we are continuing our focus on the Design phase we will discuss the topic of selecting the technology interface for RPA as either the User Interface (UI) or the Application Programming Interface (API)

 UI vs API as Automation Interface